\"Writing.Com

 Such self destructive behavior.

-– "Mannequined by Adrienne Lilley
+– "MannequinedOpen in new Window. by Adrienne Lilley

-But really "i hate carnations because my dad was a hard person to get to know really deeply, kinda like myself.
+But really "i hate carnationsOpen in new Window. because my dad was a hard person to get to know really deeply, kinda like myself.
 He just showed the shallow stuff, mostly, and waited for a person to be interested in more before revealing anything vulnerable about himself.
 And because I feel him closer to me when I read the poem about the day of his farcical funeral.
 Rather a comedy of errors and incidents that weren’t too funny, but then my dad and I shared our weird sense of humor, so….

 Some of your writing is very personal.
 How important is it that you share your own story, or is sharing your work merely a byproduct of your need to write your experiences for yourself?

 I figured out a while ago that if I don’t post my more intimate poetry for public consumption, then I just won’t write it.
 Then it all gets stuffed inside, and people are not supposed to be olives, right?
 We aren’t cannon that will one day just implode!
 Well, we aren’t supposed to be, I’m sure.
 I just kind of start to lose it if I cannot express a time in my life that was painful.
 Writing about it sucks—it hurts.
 There’s such indecision, and second-guessing going on.
 But once it’s completed, there’s a sense of satisfaction at having turned something ugly into. . .
 I dunno, perhaps something another person can relate to.
 Maybe there’s truly a few people who read it and feel better just knowing they aren’t alone in their experiences and / or feelings.
 I think cancer finds its way in when we refuse or cannot release these negative, pent-up emotions.
 I mean, I’m going out a different way, not cancer.
-A great example of how personal is too personal would be: "Transient Murderer.
+A great example of how personal is too personal would be: "Transient MurdererOpen in new Window..
 There are not many who could share something like that, and I envy them because they likely don’t NEED to share it– but I really did.
 What I am NOT doing is airing my dirty laundry in some half-cocked contest of who’s had it worse.
-Everyone has their s*** in life– I’m saying, this is mine.
+Everyone has their shit in life– I’m saying, this is mine.

 How has writing changed your life?